Loading calculator...

 The remaining amount after all deductions is your net pay—the money you actually receive on payday.
 Our calculator does this automatically to provide an accurate estimate.

-New York's minimum wage varies by location and employer size.
-For instance, in NYC, the minimum is $16 per hour.
+New York's minimum wage varies by region.
+As of 2026, it's $16 per hour for most of the state and $17 per hour for New York City, Long Island, and Westchester County.
 Our New York state paycheck calculator factors in these differences, helping ensure you're paid fairly.

 Employers in New York must pay overtime at one and a half times the regular hourly rate for hours worked over 40 a week.
 Our hourly NYC paycheck calculator is designed to reflect these regulations, so you always see accurate overtime calculations.